Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Upper vs Lower Blepharoplasty

-These are different procedures addressing different concerns, and it’s worth understanding them separately.
+These are different procedures addressing different concerns.
+It is worth understanding them separately.

 Upper Blepharoplasty

-What happens with age: the skin of the upper eyelid loses elasticity and descends over the eyelid crease.
-In milder cases this creates hooding — the crease becomes less visible, the eyelid looks heavier.
+Upper blepharoplasty is the more common of the two procedures, and for many patients the more straightforward.
+With age, the skin of the upper eyelid loses elasticity and descends over the eyelid crease.
+In milder cases this creates hooding, where the crease becomes less visible and the eyelid looks heavier.
 In more significant cases, the overhanging skin begins to physically push the eyelid margin downward, restricting the upper visual field.
-This is called mechanical ptosis, and it’s the basis on which Medicare rebates can apply.
+This is called mechanical ptosis, and it is the basis on which Medicare rebates can apply.

-The incision goes within the natural eyelid crease.
-Precisely measured skin and any herniated fat are removed, the incision is closed with fine sutures, and the scar sits within the crease — not visible when the eyes are open, barely visible when they’re closed.
+The incision is placed within the natural eyelid crease.
+Precisely measured skin and any herniated fat are removed, the incision is closed with fine sutures, and the scar sits within the crease.
+It is not visible when the eyes are open, and barely visible when they are closed.
 Sutures come out at approximately one week.

 Lower Blepharoplasty

-Lower blepharoplasty is a different conversation — more complex anatomy, always performed under general anaesthetic in hospital, and not covered by Medicare.
+Lower blepharoplasty involves more complex anatomy, is always performed under general anaesthetic in hospital, and is not covered by Medicare.

 The concern is usually under-eye bags.
 Fat that was previously held neatly in place by the orbital septum has pushed forward as that membrane weakened.
-Sometimes there’s also excess lower eyelid skin, or a visible hollow below the bag where the lid meets the cheek.
+Sometimes there is also excess lower eyelid skin, or a visible hollow below the bag where the lid meets the cheek (the tear trough).

 Two approaches exist, and the choice comes down to the anatomy.
-The transconjunctival approach — incision inside the lower eyelid, no external scar — suits patients where fat prolapse is the main issue and the skin is still in reasonable condition.
-The transcutaneous approach, with an incision just below the lower lash line, is used where excess skin also needs to come out.
+The transconjunctival approach uses an incision inside the lower eyelid with no external scar.
+It suits patients where fat prolapse is the main issue and the skin is still in reasonable condition.
+The transcutaneous approach uses an incision just below the lower lash line and is used where excess skin also needs to come out.

-For full details, see lower blepharoplasty in Sydney.
+For full procedure detail, see the lower blepharoplasty page.

 What Can Blepharoplasty Achieve?